gbaydin/hypergradient-descent/README.md

 The optimizers introduce an extra argument `hypergrad_lr` which determines the hypergradient learning rate, that is, the learning rate used to optimize the regular learning rate `lr`.
 The value you give to `lr` sets the initial value of the regular learning rate, from which it will be adapted in an online way by the hypergradient descent procedure.
 Lower values for `hypergrad_lr` are safer, in the sense that one recovers the non-hypergradient version of the optimization algorithm as `hypergrad_lr` approaches zero.

-Don't be worried that, instead of tuning just one learning rate (`lr`), now you have to tune two (`lr` and `hypergrad_lr`).
+Don't be worried that, instead of having to tune just one learning rate (`lr`), now you have to tune two (`lr` and `hypergrad_lr`).
 Hypergradient algorithms are much less sensitive to the choice of the initial learning rate, unlike the non-hypergradient version of the same algorithm.
+The hypergradient of an optimization algorithm requires significantly less tuning to give performance better than, or in the worst case the same as, the non-hypergradient baseline, given a small `hypergrad_lr` (which can be left as the recommended value, or tuned), Please see the paper for guideline values of `hypergrad_lr`.

-In practice, you might be surprised to see that even starting with a zero learning rate works and the learning rate is quickly adjusted to a useful non-zero level as needed:
+In practice, you might be surprised to see that **even starting with a zero learning rate works** and the learning rate is quickly adjusted to a useful non-zero level as needed:
 ```
 optimizer = optim.AdamHD(model.parameters(), lr=0, hypergrad_lr=1e-8)
 ```